s3432636/CloudComputingA2-Rails/README.md

 ### GET /api/v1/teams

-You will need to add the bearer token to the request, and a call to this endpoint will return json in the format:
+This endpoint will return a list of all available teams.
 ```json
 [
     {